 Laminae of the fifth sacral vertebra [sometimes fourth also] do not meet at the back and leave an opening in the posterior wall of the sacral canal.

-Articular process of first sacral vertebra articulate with that of lumbar vertebra.
+The articular process of first sacral vertebra articulate with that of the lumbar vertebra.

 The tubercles of the fifth sacral vertebra are known as the sacral cornu, are projected downward, and are connected to the cornua of the coccyx.